Lead Opinion

 A. I.R.E.
 404(b) admissibility standard

 Evidence of other crimes, wrongs, or acts is not admissible to prove the character of a person to show action in conformity therewith.
+I.R.E.
+404(b); Field,

 Admissibility of evidence of other crimes, wrongs, or acts when offered for a permitted purpose is subject to a two-tiered analysis.
 First, the trial court must determine whether there is sufficient evidence to establish the other crime or wrong as fact.
-M. CLARK, REPORT OF THE IDAHO STATE BAR EVIDENCE COMMITTEE, C 404, p.
+M. Clark, Report of the Idaho State Bar Evidence Committee, C 404, p.
 4 (4th Supp.
 1985) (citing U.S. v.
-Beechum, 582 F.2d 898 (5th Cir.1978) (en banc), cert denied, 440 U.S. 920, 99 S.Ct.
-1244, 59 L.Ed.2d 472 (1979); U.S. v.
-O‘Brien, 618 F.2d 1234, 1239 (7th Cir.1980)).
-The trial court must also determine whether the fact of another crime or wrong, if established, would be relevant.
-Id.
-Evidence of uncharged misconduct must be relevant to a material and disputed issue concerning the crime charged, other than propensity.
-Field, 144 Idaho at 569, 165 P.3d at 283 (citing
+Beechum,

 Well, I have had the opportunity to review Moore along with a number of other cases that have addressed this issue and, well, I’ll tell [you] that I’m not really comfortable with the analysis of Moore, but I’m certain certainly I think stuck with the state of appellate law regarding these kinds of issues.

 I think that there has largely been a class of cases that have developed that are unique to sexual abuse cases.
-And I‘m—I think that I‘m bound to follow that.
+And I’m — I think that I’m bound to follow that.

 I think the evidence submitted to me by way of the offer of proof from the state is relevant to a material disputed issue in this matter, that is, defendant’s alleged conduct, and though certainly prejudicial to the defense, I believe that the probative value would substantially outweigh the danger of that unfair prejudice.

-As will be discussed in the following section, trial courts must carefully scrutinize evidence offered as “corroboration” or as demonstrating a “common scheme or plan” in order to avoid the erroneous introduction of evidence that is merely probative of the defendant‘s propensity to engage in criminal behavior.
+As will be discussed in the following section, trial courts must carefully scrutinize evidence offered as “corroboration” or as demonstrating a common scheme or plan” in order to avoid the erroneous introduction of evidence that is merely probative of the defendant’s propensity to engage in criminal behavior.
 Accordingly, we vacate the judgment of conviction and remand for a new trial.
 We do not decide the admissibility of the evidence at issue in this case.
 The district court will make that determination on remand in exercise of its discretion.

 B. Corroboration

-We explained this conclusion as follows: “Corroborative evidence in sex crime cases involving youthful victims is often times necessary to establish the credibility of a young child.
-Too often the determination of the case rests strictly upon establishing that the victim‘s testimony is more credible than that of the alleged perpetrator.”
+We explained this conclusion as follows: “Corroborative evidence in sex crime eases involving youthful victims is often times necessary to establish the credibility of a young child.
+Too often the determination of the case rests strictly upon establishing that the victim’s testimony is more credible than that of the alleged perpetrator.”
 Id.

 In this case, the State argues that Grist’s prior acts of uncharged sexual misconduct corroborate J.M.O.’s testimony.
 This is a legitimate argument under Moore and its progeny.
 However, we wish to emphasize that evidence offered for the purpose of “corroboration” must actually serve that purpose; the courts of this state must not permit the introduction of impermissible propensity evidence merely by relabeling it as